 Hike comfortably with a good pair of women's hiking pants.

-It's a no brainer that you don't show up to the hiking trail in jeans or sweatpants.
+It's a no-brainer that you don't show up to the hiking trail in jeans or sweatpants.
 Of course, jeans aren't made for the backcountry, but your current pair of joggers, leggings, or sweatpants will leave you feeling sweaty, hot, and overall just icky.
 With a moisture-wicking pair of women's hiking pants, hiking will feel like a breeze.

 And trust me, you'll want breathable and stretchy pants that will be able to catch a little breeze!
 These pants are ready to wick sweat and water in warm weather (and scorching hot weather).
 See which pair will make a great fit for your next backpacking trip.

-Best Hiking Pants for Women
+Best Women's Hiking Pants

 Save 50% on Columbia's Hybrid Cargo Pants.
 These pants are under $35 and meet our standards for hiking pants.
 I love Columbia's Omni-wick technology in their clothing.
 These pants will wick away moisture to keep you cool on the trail.
 They have an elastic waist and articulated knees, making it easy to move on the trail.
-The pockets are also a plus.
+The back pockets and hand pockets are also a plus.
 Bring your phone, keys, and a couple emergency items with you.

-A customer gave them five-stars and wrote, "These pants rock.
+A customer gave them five stars and wrote, "These pants rock.
 They are versatile, comfortable, and warm.
 The hike we did a couple weeks ago was cold at first, but warmed up by mid afternoon.
 Loved the option of making them convertible, so I was immediately able to connvert them to capris.
 Perfect fit!"

 The water-resistant pants offer UPF 50+ sun protection to keep your skin protected from harmful UV rays.
 Plus, the better your legs are protected from the sun, the less sweat you have to deal with.
 They are made with a bit of spandex, but this keeps the pants stretchy.